chaitu843/react-foodie/README.md

                             --> Whole MERN STACK Application is DONE!
                                 With both client and server in same domain

+4. Commented out the REDUX dev tools extension used

+5.
 ===================

 ## Deployment in Heroku